-· Review of commercial rent.
+Improving this Plan: Review of commercial rent

 Gain or loss on asset sales and disposals

 The 2023 budget includes \$2.4M income from the sale of several Council buildings as well as the ongoing \$650k p.a. allowance for 'ordinary' asset sales (mostly plant and equipment), which is forecast to be ongoing for the 10 years.